WHERE DID THE TIME GO?

 20s are the years where you can truly live it up!
 Granted you may be broke.
 This is the decade to try new things, make mistakes – you have time to recover.
 Examine what you really want in life.
 Create and maintain good habits.
 Discover who you truly are outside all of the noise, travel as much as you can.
 Backpack/couch surf if you must!
 Read a lot.
 Go on dates – please note I did not say activate your hoe phase!
 Just live the best way you can before serious responsibilities kick in.

 THIRTIES – DECADE OF SELF AWARENESS AND SOLO TRAVELS

 When I was 34 my dear dad passed away suddenly.
 I was devastated.
 I don’t think I have fully come to terms with the loss.
-The bizarre thing is that I had dreamt of his passing two weeks prior and woke up in a cold sweat.
+The bizarre thing is that I had dreamed of his passing two weeks prior and woke up in a cold sweat.
 I called him immediately.
 This after not talking to him for about a year due to an issue that affected me indirectly.
 It was so refreshing to hear the enthusiasm in his voice.
+I was a daddy’s girl.
 Little did I know this would be the last time we spoke:(

 During the viewing session at his funeral, many thoughts crossed my mind.
 Laying in the casket so peacefully was a man who was full of life yet lifeless.
 None of the possessions he worked so hard for were with him.
 None of that matters in the end but how you lived your life, the legacy you create and the experiences had.
 This struck something in me.
 I vowed to live a full life and pursue dreams that seemed impossible.
 Tell people that I love them and give roses/accolades to people while they are still alive.